yuxiaw/yuxiaw.github.io/_pages/about.md

 I am currently a postdoctoral researcher at <a href="https://mbzuai.ac.ae/research/department/natural-language-processing-department/">MBZUAI NLP department</a>, working with <a href="https://mbzuai.ac.ae/study/faculty/preslav-nakov/">Prof. Preslav Nakov</a>.
 I will be joining INSAIT in Sofia as a tenure-track Assistant Professor starting in Fall 2025.
 Prior to this, I completed my PhD at The University of Melbourne in January 2023, under the guidance of <a href="https://eltimster.github.io/www/" target="_blank">Prof. Tim Baldwin</a> and <a href="https://www.rmit.edu.au/profiles/v/karin-verspoor" target="_blank">Prof. Karin Verspoor</a>.
 I earned both my Bachelor’s (2016) and Master’s (2018) degrees from the Beijing Institute of Technology.

-My research interests lie in natural language processing and artificial intelligence, with a particular goal to advance safe, factual, and empathetic human-AI interactions.
-My current work mainly focuses on LLM/LRM optimization in safety, factuality and empathy, low-resource language model development, and machine-generated content detection.
+My research interests lie in natural language processing, with a particular goal to advance safe, factual, and empathetic human-AI interactions.
+My current work mainly focuses on LLM/LRM optimization in reasoning, safety, factuality and empathy, low-resource language model development, and machine-generated content detection.
 I have published papers in top-tier NLP conferences and journals such as ACL, TACL, EMNLP, NAACL and so on.

+I am looking for motivated PhD students.
+If you're passionate about these topics, feel free to contact me with your CV, a brief introduction of your research interests, and 1–2 recent first-author papers.